High Lunge Pose

 Promotes better digestion.

-Helps to relieve sciatic pain.
+Helps relieve sciatic pain.

-Aids women in reducing menstrual-related pains.
+Aids in reducing menstrual-related discomfort.

 High Lunge Pose Benefits

-Gives a deep stretch to the groins.
+Provides a deep stretch to the groins and hip flexors.

-Tones the knees and hip muscles.
+Strengthens and tones the knees and hip muscles.